A weekend in Pacchanta: A remote town in Cusco

 If you love adventure and nature and have some free time from your volunteer work, then camping is the perfect idea.

-Cusco, home of Machu Picchu, one of the Seven Wonders of the World, has many beautiful places to camp.
+Cusco region, home of Machu Picchu, one of the Seven Wonders of the World, has many beautiful places to camp.
 There’s nothing better than enjoying the beauty of nature with friends, family, or someone special.

 The Uni Student’s Peruvian Cookbook